The problem and views by independent experts*

 Internet and mobile phones changed our lives like no others.
 They changed the way how we communicate, do business and interact with each other.
 These two inventions together have also become the perfect wholesale surveillance and spying tool.
 Digital information can easily be tracked, altered, modified, faked, analyzed and not so easy completely wiped out.
 Applications we use day after day write cache, leave tracks and backdoor records of our activities.

 By the moment of now, the world encounters ~4.7B+ active mobile phones.
-Each phone pings different networks via GSM, CDMA, LTE, Wi-Fi and other protocols every 5 minutes leaking lots of information about where the phone owner is, who is nearby, moving directions, whom the phone owner is calling to, chatting with or emailing.
+Each phone pings different networks via GSM, CDMA, LTE, Wi-Fi and other rotocols every 5 minutes leaking lots of information about where the phone owner is, who is nearby, moving directions, whom the phone owner is calling to, chatting with or emailing.
 This is the way how telecommunication technologies work.

 4.7 Billion +